 ✅ Travel insurance can cover medical treatment for food-related illnesses, including doctor visits, hospital stays, and medications if you experience food poisoning or other digestive issues during your trip.

-Traveling to Japan often involves taking multiple flights, increasing the risk of flight delays preventing you from reaching your destination as scheduled.
+Traveling to Japan often involves taking multiple flights, increasing the risk of flight delays, and preventing you from reaching your destination as scheduled.
 If you have a short layover, even a short delay can result in you missing your connecting flight.
+While Japan’s rail system rarely experiences delays, there have been a few high-profile infrastructure failures recently that could put a snag in your travel plans.

 ✅ Travel insurance can cover additional expenses incurred due to missed connections or extended delays, such as hotel stays and rebooking fees.